microsoft/ai-agents-for-beginners/02-explore-agentic-frameworks/README.md

     my_assistant responded: Hello!
 How can I assist you today?
     ```

 - **Multi agents**.
 AutoGen supports the creation of multiple agents that can work together to achieve complex tasks.
 Agents can communicate, share information, and coordinate their actions to solve problems more efficiently.
 To create a multi-agent system, you can define different types of agents with specialized functions and roles, such as data retrieval, analysis, decision-making, and user interaction.
-Let's see how such a creation looks like so we get a sense of it:
+Let's see what such a creation looks like so we get a sense of it:

     ```python
     editor_description = "Editor for planning and reviewing the content."